syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 int frameCount = tiffImage.FrameCount;

-//Access each frame draw into the page
+//Access each frame and draw into the page

 for (int i = 0; i < frameCount; i++)